klee166/468-MT/final-project/interim/interim.md

 Our `vocabulary_size` is 30,000, that is, we only use 30,000 most frequent words.
 Any word not in our vocabulary is mapped to `UNKOWN_TOKEN`.
 For example, say "Johns" in an infrequent word in our training corpus.
 Then the sentence "Johns Hopkins University is in Baltimore" will be processed as "UNKOWN_TOKEN Hopkins University is in Baltimore".

+## Training
+We are using SGD(Stochastic Gradient Descent), which the implementation is avaliable on Theano.
+In short, it trains the pamareters of our recursive neural network to move in the direction that minimizes the error of the loss function.
+We are training on 80% of the Twitter parallel corpus and testing on 20% of the Twitter corpus.

 ## Resources

 ##### Neural-based MT